influxdata/docs-v2/content/v2.0/visualize-data/dashboards/create-dashboard.md

   {{< nav-icon "dashboards" >}}

 2. Click the **+Create Dashboard** menu in the upper right and select **From a Template**.
-3. In the window that appears, select a template.
+3. In the window that appears, select a template and review the template's variables and cells.
+4. Click **Create Dashboard**.

 **To import an existing dashboard**: